Brain Wall

-Brain Wall (脳カベ, Nōkabe) is a component of the Japanese game show The Tunnels' Thanks to Everyone.
+Brain Wall (脳カベ, Nōkabe) is a component of the Japanese variety show The Tunnels' Thanks to Everyone.
 Video clips from the show proliferated on video-sharing websites and the concept was eventually adopted by several other countries.
 It became popularly known to non-Japanese speakers and YouTube fans as simply Human Tetris or Hole in the Wall, named for its involvement of the physical body and a supposed close resemblance to the rules of the video game Tetris.

 Game rules

 The rules of the game are the same, and how points are awarded varies from country to country.